Mortgage Payment: How it Works and How to Calculate It

 - Market lending conditions

-Higher rates and shorter terms increase monthly payments.
+In general, higher rates and shorter terms increase monthly payments.

 Frequently Asked Questions